-Stage 1 is where we assess your endorsement application against the published criteria and recommend to UK Visas and Immigration (UKVI) whether you are endorsed or not.
-It can take up to 8 weeks to receive a Stage 1 decision • Stage 2 is the application for the visa, that you can make if you receive our endorsement.
-It can take a further 8 weeks to receive a Stage 2 decision
+- Stage 1 is where we assess your endorsement application against the published criteria and recommend to UK Visas and Immigration (UKVI) whether you are endorsed or not.
+It can take up to 8 weeks to receive a Stage 1 decision, and we do not provide a fast track service; - Stage 2 is the application for the visa, that you can make if you receive our endorsement.
+It can take a further 8 weeks to receive a Stage 2 decision.

-Stage 1 and Stage 2 applications are submitted to UKVI via the GOV.UK website.
+Stage 1 and Stage 2 applications, and the mandatory supporting documents, are submitted to UKVI via the GOV.UK website.
+You should not send anything directly to the Arts Council or its external assessors.
 UKVI send your Stage 1 application to us to assess.
 Following the assessment, our decision is sent back to UKVI, who will then tell you whether your application was successful or not.
 We are not involved in the Stage 2 application.

-You do not need to send anything directly to us at any stage.
-You should contact UKVI if you have any queries about the progress of your application, or anything else related to the application process.
+You should only contact UKVI if you have any queries about the progress of your application.